afujimoto/CAMPHORsomatic/README.md

 samtools (0.1.18 or higher)

 ## Input file
-** Two bam files (bam sorted by read name and bam sorted by genome coordinate)
+** Two bam files (one bam sorted by read name and another sorted by genome coordinates)
 ** Index file (.bai) for bam file sorted by genome coordinate
 ** Fastq file of the sequence data

-If samtools is not installed in the environment, the path to execution file of samtools can be specified in the config file (pram.config).
+If samtools is not installed in the environment, the path to the execution file of samtools can be specified within the config file (pram.config).

 ## Output file format
 vcf file of SVs (somatic_SV.vcf)